 Dorset wide Voluntary and Community Sector Assembly – Dorset VCSA

-This new model of working is intended to balance central services with more community-connected services; linking better with Social Care in the Local Authorities, and building strong links and partnerships with the VCS in all its shapes and sizes.
+This new model of working, through an integrated care system, is intended to balance central services with more community-connected services; linking better with Social Care in the Local Authorities, and building strong links and partnerships with the VCS in all its shapes and sizes.

 To quote from the NHS’ Integrated Care Systems: design framework document:

 “We expect that by April 2022 Integrated Care Partnerships and the ICS NHS body will develop a formal agreement for engaging and embedding the VCSE sector in system level governance and decision-making arrangements, ideally by working through a VCSE alliance to reflect the diversity of the sector.
 These arrangements should build on the involvement of VCSE partners in relevant forums at place and neighbourhood level.”

 Achieving this mechanism for connecting into the VCS has been the focus of a huge amount of work since mid-2021.

 With partners we have facilitated and supported a series of meetings and lengthy process of discussion and collaboration between dozens of VCS representatives from across Dorset.
 This culminated in the creation of two documents in July 2022: